Daily Discipline #192

 Luke 6:19 / 7:21

 Since this is the case, how was it possible that it was God’s will for some of them to NOT receive healing?
 Did Jesus go against His father’s will?
-Absolutely not!
-John 14:31 clearly states that Jesus only did the Father’s will.
+What does Jesus himself say about what He does?